Rhinoceroses in ancient China: History

 Warring States period bronze belt hook in the form of a two-horned rhinoceros, from the State of Ba (modern Sichuan).

 Most depictions of rhinoceroses in Shang, Zhou and Han art show two distinct horns, and in some cases wrinkles around the eyes are also evident, which are features only found in the Sumatran Rhinoceros.
 However, a few examples of sculptures showing one-horned rhinoceroses are also known, for example on a bronze cylinder supported by three rhinoceroses from the tomb of King Cuo of Zhongshan (late 4th century BC).
 Some historians have taken this as evidence that, in addition to the Sumatran rhinoceros which were more widely distributed within China, the one-horned Javan rhinoceros was also present in ancient China.
 On the other hand, the posterior horn of the Sumatran rhinoceros is often undeveloped and inconspicuous, so it is still possible that such examples of one-horned rhinoceroses may in fact also represent the Sumatran rhinoceros.

 During the Shang dynasty the range of the rhinoceros may have reached as far north in Inner Mongolia as the territory of the Shang kings, in the Yellow River valley, but over time its range was reduced, and by the Han dynasty it was no longer present in northern China, north of the Yangtze River and in Zhongyuan.
-The Classic of Mountains and Seas, completed during the Han dynasty, mentions several regions inhabited by wild rhinoceroses, pointing that there are two kinds of rhinoceroses and that one has a single horn.
+The Classic of Mountains and Seas, completed during the Han dynasty, mentions several regions inhabited by wild rhinoceroses, distinguishing two types, one of which has a single horn.
 This presumed reference to the Javan rhinoceros is placed in the Yangtze River basin.
-By the Tang dynasty (618–907) rhinoceroses were only found south of the Yangtze, in the modern provinces of Guangdong, Guangxi and Yunnan.
+By the Tang dynasty (618–907) rhinoceroses were only found south of the Yangtze, in the provinces of Guangdong, Guangxi and Yunnan.

 One of the last strongholds of native rhinoceroses in China was Sichuan, where they were reported to be living up to the late 17th century.
 The last native population of rhinoceros only became extinct in Yunnan province in the 20th century.
 A small population of southern white rhinoceros (native to South Africa) was introduced in 2013.